drbean/edit/jeffreykuo/Send_thermal_pad.md

 ### **Thermal stability analysis**

-Figure 8, showed the effect of MQ resin addition on thermal stability of silicone rubber and the important characteristic thermal degradation data were listed in Table 7.
-Increasing addition of MQ resin would decrease the characteristic thermal degradation of silicone rubber.
+Figure 8, shows the effects of MQ resin addition on the thermal stability of the silicone rubber.
+The important characteristic thermal degradation data are listed in Table 7.
+Increasing addition of MQ resin decreased the characteristic thermal degradation of the silicone rubber.
 The initial characteristic temperatures at 5% of weight loss decreased from 428.22^o^C for neat silicone rubber to 281.02^o^C for the addition of MQ resin up to 30 phr.
-However, at 30% of weight loss, the characteristic temperature of weight loss increased from 526.29^o^C for neat silicone rubber to 596.54^o^C for the addition of 20 phr and then slight decreased to 581.08^o^C for further addition (MQ-30).
-Temperature at 450-650^o^C is degradation of backbone structure region.^36,41,42^ In silicone rubber/*h*-BN composite system, the addition of *h*-BN in silicone rubber slightly increase its initial characteristic thermal degradation.
-However, with the addition of MQ resin in all composition, the thermal stability of the composite decreased.
-The initial characteristic degradation temperature at neat silicone rubber/*h*-BN composite is 429.56^o^C then decreased to 383.02, 329.31 and 294.12^o^C for addition of MQ resin from 10 until 30 phr.
-Temperature of maximum degradation rate increased with addition of MQ resin, from 507.85^o^C to 588.00, 584.24 and 572.94^o^C with addition of MQ resin from 10 to 30 phr, respectively.
-From the results, it can be concluded addition of MQ resin decreased thermal stability of silicone rubber/*h*-BN composite.
+However, at 30% of weight loss, the characteristic temperature of weight loss increased from 526.29^o^C for neat silicone rubber to 596.54^o^C for the addition of 20 phr and then slightly decreased to 581.08^o^C for the addition of 30 phr (MQ-30).
+It is to be noted that temperatures in the 450-650^o^C range result in degradation of the backbone structure region.^36,41,42^ In the silicone rubber/*h*-BN composite system, the addition of *h*-BN to neat silicone rubber slightly increased its initial characteristic thermal degradation.
+However, with the addition of MQ resin in all concentrations, the thermal stability of the composite decreased.
+The initial characteristic degradation temperature of the neat silicone rubber/*h*-BN composite was 429.56^o^C, but this figure then decreased to 383.02, 329.31 and 294.12^o^C for the addition of MQ resin from 10 to 30 phr.
+On the other hand, the temperature of maximum degradation rate increased with the addition of MQ resin, from 507.85^o^C to 588.00, 584.24 and 572.94^o^C with the addition of MQ resin from 10 to 30 phr, respectively.
+From the results, it can be concluded the addition of MQ resin decreased thermal stability of the silicone rubber/*h*-BN composite.
-Moreover, the residual yields of composites decreased with the addition of MQ resin to 38.39%, which were far lower than neat composite (64.75%).^17^
+Moreover, the residual yields of composites decreased with the addition of MQ resin to 38.39%, a figure which is far lower than that for the neat composite (64.75%).^17^

 ![G:\\Thesis\\Documents\\Thesis Manuscript\\Picture\\TGA MQ